 - Doctor visits

 - Other treatments

-That being said, medical expenses may be taxed in some cases, such as if medical expenses were deducted on a tax return to a victim’s benefit before their lawsuit was settled, according to the ABA and IRS.
+That being said, medical expenses may be taxed in some cases.
+For example, a mesothelioma patient who deducted medical expenses on a tax return before their lawsuit was settled may owe taxes.

 A wrongful death claim can be filed by spouses, children, family members, or anyone representing the estate of someone who died from mesothelioma.